mendix/docs/content/howto/mobile/testing-mendix-native-apps-using-appium.md

 ---
-title: "Test Mendix Native Apps Using Appium"
+Title: "Test Mendix Native Apps Using Appium"
-category: "Testing"
+parent: "build-native-apps"
-menu_order: 50
+menu_order: 80
 #description: "Set a description with a maximum of 140 characters; this should describe what the goal of the document is, and it can be different from the document introduction; this is optional, and it can be removed"
 tags: ["test", "testing", "appium", "mobile", "native"]
 ---